-Another option is ASCS-Q 299 College to Career III: Market Yourself for the Job and Internship Search.
+Another option is ASCS-Q296: College to Career II: Navigate Your Arts and Sciences Experience.
 This course will teach you how to successfully market the qualifications developed through your liberal arts education, achieve career-related goals, and plan for life-long career development.

 The job market

 Students with a Political Science B.A. degree take their education in many directions.
 They are well prepared to work in education, federal and state government, research and policy think tanks, non-profit or foreign aid organizations, international banking, politics, international affairs, media, business, and the military.